Search results for

 The mic contains a permanently polarized condenser with a fixed-charge back plate.

-The AT2020 isn’t without flaws, and though you can buy accessories to help reduce the issues, at a certain point it becomes more economically savvy to just buy a better quality, more expensive microphone.
+The AT2020 isn’t without flaws, and though you can buy accessories to help reduce the issues, at a certain point, it becomes more economically savvy just to buy a better quality, more expensive microphone.
 A few alternatives out there also excel in areas where the AT2020 falls behind and cost around the same.

 Audio-Technica AT2020